valtech-ch/ic-typora-theme/README.md

 ## Motivation

-Because I'm so used to write Markdown in my Jira tickets, confluence and README files, I write all my notes, reminders, tutorials, documentation and alike in MArkdown with [**Typora**](https://typora.io/).
+Because I'm so used to write markdown in my Jira tickets, confluence and README files, I write all my notes, reminders, tutorials, documentation and alike in markdown with [**Typora**](https://typora.io/).

 And it hurts me quite deeply when I have to share a document with a customer and have to rewrite my text in Word or any other text processing software.
 Also I think it's important to deliver nice and professional-looking corporate documents to our customers or partners.

-However, it should be quick and easy to do and [**Typora**](https://typora.io/), which is one of the rare free, cross-platform and full-featured Markdown editors out there, provides a very useful HTML/CSS-based theming engine.
+However, it should be quick and easy to do and [**Typora**](https://typora.io/), which is one of the rare free, cross-platform and full-featured markdown editors out there, provides a very useful HTML/CSS-based theming engine.

-So, here it is: a corporate Infocentric theme make your Markdown documents look nice and professional.
+So, here it is: a corporate Infocentric theme make your markdown documents look nice and professional.

 Of course, [PDF export](./assets/ic-doc-specimen.pdf) is supported as well.

 ## Examples

-Please have a look in the [examples](./examples) folder for some sample Markdown documents.
+Please have a look in the [examples](./examples) folder for some sample markdown documents.

 ## Installation